Online Class-Incremental Continual Learning with Adversarial Shapley Value: Adversarial Shapley Value Experience Replay (ASER)

 The first property states that a candidate sample $i$ has a \emph{positive KNN-SV} if it has the same label as the evaluation point being considered (\emph{cooperative}); the sample will have a \emph{negative KNN-SV} if its label is different than the evaluation point (\emph{adversarial}).
-By combining both properties, we note: \begin{quoting}[leftmargin=2ex] If $s_j(i)$ is large, the candidate $i$ is close to the evaluation point $j$ in the latent space ($\mathcal{X}^l$) and has the same label ($y_i=y_j^\text{ev}$).
+By combining both properties, we note: \begin{quoting}[leftmargin=4ex] If $s_j(i)$ is large, the candidate $i$ is close to the evaluation point $j$ in the latent space ($\mathcal{X}^l$) and has the same label ($y_i=y_j^\text{ev}$).
 On the other hand, if $s_j(i)$ is a negative value of large magnitude, then $i$ is close to $j$, yet has a different label ($y_i\neq y_j^\text{ev}$).
-Thus, we conjecture that a good data candidate $i$ has \emph{high positive SV} for memory $\mathcal{M}$ and \emph{low negative SV} for the current input task $B_n$. \end{quoting}

-When we consider the whole evaluation set, we take the mean $s_{D_e}(i)=\nicefrac{1}{|D_e|}\cdot\sum_{j\in D_e}s_j(i)$, and the above analysis still holds in average.
+Thus, we conjecture that a good data candidate $i$ has \emph{high positive SV} for memory $\mathcal{M}$ and \emph{negative SV with large magnitude} for the current input task $B_n$. \end{quoting} When we consider the whole evaluation set, we take the mean $s_{D_e}(i)=\nicefrac{1}{|D_e|}\cdot\sum_{j\in D_e}s_j(i)$, and the above analysis still holds in average.
 Therefore, by examining the KNN-SVs of candidate samples, we can get a sense of how they are distributed with respect to the evaluation set in $\mathcal{X}^l$.
 Then, we define the \textbf{adversarial SV (ASV)} that encodes the Type 1 \& 2 criteria

 as well as a ``softer'' mean variation \textbf{ASV$_\mu$}